Introduction to Singularity Containers on HPC

 - Ease of deployment: no daemon running as root on each node, a container is simply an executable

-- Ability to mount local filesystems or do bind mappings to access devices
+- Ability to mount local file systems or do bind mappings to access devices

 - Ability to run MPI and GPU HPC workflows with singularity containers